Sydney-Informatics-Hub/recocam/README.md

 ### Citing recocam

-If you use recocam for a publication, presentation, or any form professional application, please cite recocam as well as the Sydney Informatics Hub, a Core Research Facility of the University of Sydney
+If you use recocam for a publication, presentation, or any form professional application, please cite recocam as well as the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.